weiguoPian/MetaTPTrans/README.md

 │   ├── go
 │   ├── javascript
 ```
 For the subset used for code completion task, please download it [here](https://drive.google.com/file/d/1HmZviSzje-STZaBH8kvt_bLEFPorEcFr/view?usp=sharing) and parse it.
-Or you can directly download the parsed data (see [here](./data/code_completion/README.MD)).

 ## Preprocess